 Read more about scheduling playlists in a channel in the "Scheduling" section.

-Under the channel you see it's name.
-To the right you see the name of the first playlist that would play if you started to watch the channel right now.
-Under that you see the most important piece of information: the channel's playback address.
+Channels are displayed with a activity indicator on the left: if it's green, it means the channel is currently playing.
+If any playback screens are playing the channel, you will see the number of those screens under the indicator.
+You can hover of that number to see more details.
+On the right-hand side you see the first playlist that would be played if you were to start playing the channel right now.
+Underneath that, you can click on the eye icon to start previewing the channel.
+Hover over or click on the monitor icon to get the unique playback address of this channel.
 You can watch the channel by simply entering this address into any web browser you like.
 This is the simplest way to tune in to a channel.
 A better and more manageable way is through a "registered player", as we'll describe later.

 Playing your content on a vertical (or better: "portrait oriented") screen is becoming more popular.
 We learned earlier how you can design vertical pages.